ibm-cloud-architecture/terraform-openshift4-vcd/README.md

     }
 ```

+##### Steps to create cluster only if you just created bastion server earlier and not the OCP cluster

-**NOTE** If you have setup the bastion server as earlier step with `run_cluster_install = false` in `terrraform.tfvars` as shown below and now trying to setup OCP cluster go ahead and run the steps to install the OCP cluster from the bastion else skip further part of this step.
+**NOTE If you have setup the bastion server as earlier step with `run_cluster_install = false` in `terrraform.tfvars` as shown below and now trying to setup OCP cluster go ahead and run the steps to install the OCP cluster from the bastion else skip further part of this step.**

-You can now go to the vcd directory.
+* You can now go to the vcd directory.
 It is now placed in /opt/terraform.
 You will find your terraform.tfvars in the directory.
 You can inspect it to ensure that it is complete.
 ```
 [root@vm-rhel8 ~]# cd /opt/terraform/
 [root@vm-rhel8 terraform]# ls